Jaspo/DataScience_GettingAndCleanningData/README.md

 ---------------

 0)

-featureD <- List of all features. activityLD<-Links the class labels with their activity name. trainXD<-Training set. trainYD<-Training labels. testXD<-Test set. testYD<-Test labels.
+featureD <- List of all features.

+activityLD<-Links the class labels with their activity name.

-1)Merges the training and the test sets to create one data set.
+trainXD<-Training set.

+trainYD<-Training labels.

+testXD<-Test set.

+testYD<-Test labels.

+1)
 XD<- full data set

 YD<- labels

 2)

-intCol<-column names that contains the measurements on the mean and standard deviation for each measurement XD<-data set with the interesting  columns
+intCol<- column names that contains the measurements on the mean and standard deviation for each measurement

+XD<- data set with the interesting  columns

 4)

 SD<-full data set with the interesting columns and descriptive activity labels

+5)

-5)From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. resD<-data set with agregation by activity name (with a "mean" as funtion to aggregate) prefixes <- list of prefixes identifying the subjects result<-data set with the average of each variable for each activity and each subject
+resD<-data set with agregation by activity name (with a "mean" as funtion to aggregate)

+prefixes <- list of prefixes identifying the subjects

+result<-data set with the average of each variable for each activity and each subject